phi lan nguyen

 My name is Phi-Lan Nguyen and I am a licensed acupuncturist in the state of Washington.
 From a very young age, I got to experience the effectiveness of acupuncture through family members and how relaxed and happy they would come away from treatments.
 At 16, my mother suffered her 3rd and most severe stroke.
 At this age, I learned very quickly the role of caregiver and also the frustrations of not having enough resources for my mother’s recovery.
 Within about a year, both Occupational Therapy and Physical Therapy had decided that her process had plateaued.
 She could barely walk, prepare her own food, and would tear up when she couldn’t find the words she was looking for.
 Our family was told that most stroke survivors make very little recovery after 2 years.
 This of course did not take into account other modalities such as acupuncture.

-It is amazing how even after 16 years post stroke, my mother has recovered to the degree that she has today.
-She is walking, can take care of her basic needs such as showering and eating, can express herself verbally, and can even pick arguments with my father occasionally.
+It is amazing how even after over 2 decades post stroke, my mother has recovered to the degree that she has today.
+She is walking, can take care of her basic needs such as showering and eating, can express herself verbally, and could even pick arguments with my father occasionally.
 I am grateful to Western medicine for saving my mother’s life, and am very grateful to Eastern Asian medicine for increasing her quality of life, as that is the best currency we have.

 My focus and passion as an Acupuncturist is to effectively increase that currency called quality of life for patients.
 Whether I am giving you a tune up, helping you with any chronic or acute issue, working with your other practitioners towards better health, or am the very last option you would have ever considered, I am committed to help you achieve the results you need.

 I received my dual Masters of Science degrees in Acupuncture and Oriental medicine from Bastyr University in 2010.
-I have a particular interest and specialize in neurological conditions such as migraines, traumatic brain injury, stroke and Bell’s Palsy, and also neurological autoimmune diseases such as Multiple Sclerosis and Parkinson’s.
+I have a particular interest and specialize in neurological conditions such as nerve impingements and sensations, migraines, traumatic brain injury, stroke and Bell’s Palsy, and also any other neurological diseases such as Ramsay Hunt Syndrome, Multiple Sclerosis and Parkinson’s.
 I spent over 1350 clinical hours at Bastyr Center for Natural Health in Wallingford, Harborview Medical Center in the Chronic Fatigue Clinic, HIV/AIDs clinic, and International Clinic, and Providence Mt St Vincent’s Nursing Center.
 My last intensive externship was spent at three different hospitals in Shanghai.

 I welcome any issue you may be experiencing, as my focus is to treat the person as a whole and not symptomatically.
-My treatments may include a blend of acupuncture, cupping, dietary advice, craniosacral therapy, and health education.
+My treatments may include a blend of acupuncture, cupping, dietary advice, coaching, and health education.

-All walks of life are absolutely welcome, with no discrimination towards race, religion, sexual and/or gender orientation.
+All walks of life are absolutely welcome at our office, with no discrimination towards race, religion, sexual and/or gender orientation.